mmckechney/SpeechAnalytics/README.md

 As each step is complete, the app will display the results in the console.

+### Subsequent runs

 Upon running again, the app will locate any prior transcription results and prompt you to use those or upload a new file.
+In addition, you can type in a question to ask regarding the transcription and insights of audio files that have already been analyzed.

 ![Subsequent runs](images/subsequent_run.png)